thisray/MS_Course/README.md

 # MS_Course
-homework and practice in NTHU
+homework and practice in course